Iba N'Diaye: Early life and training

 Iba N'Diaye was born in 1928, in Saint Louis, Senegal.
 His family was religious, his father was Muslim Wolof and his mother was Catholic.
 As a student he painted posters for cinemas and businesses in his town.
 When he was 15 years old he began his studies at the Lycée Faidherbe in Saint Louis, Sénégal.

 He studied architecture in Senegal, before traveling to France in 1948, where he began studying architecture at the École des Beaux-Arts in Montpellier.

 He continued his studied fine arts at the École des Beaux-Arts in Paris in 1949; followed by the Académie de la Grande Chaumière in Paris.
 As a student he worked under French architect Georges-Henri Pingusson.
-The sculptor Ossip Zadkine at the Académie de la Grande Chaumière introduced him the traditional African sculpture, and he grew to love painting from Yves Brayer.
+The sculptor Ossip Zadkine at the Académie de la Grande Chaumière introduced him to traditional African sculpture, and he grew to love painting from Yves Brayer.
 He remained at the Académie de la Grande Chaumière until 1958.